Gyeeta/gyeeta.github.io/docs/monitor/hostdash.md

 ## Host Dashboard

-The Host Dashboard lists out all the currently active Hosts and shows their current state.
+The Host Dashboard lists out all the currently active Hosts and shows their current state and various other statistics.

 ![Host Dashboard](/img/hostdash.png)